 XkbCopyKeyType copies the key type specified by from to the key type specified by into.
 Both must point to legal XkbKeyTypeRec structures.
 Xkb assumes from and into point to different places.
 As a result, overlaps can be fatal.
-XkbCopyKeyType frees any existing map, preserve, and level_names in into prior to copying.
+XkbCopyKeyType frees any existing map, preserve, and $level\names$ in into prior to copying.
 If any allocation errors occur while copying from to into, XkbCopyKeyType returns BadAlloc.
 Otherwise, XkbCopyKeyType copies from to into and returns Success.

-''' Status XkbCopyKeyTypes(from, into, num_types)

-XkbKeyTypePtr from; / pointer to array of XkbKeyTypeRecs to copy / int num_types; / number of types to copy / '''
+''' Status XkbCopyKeyTypes (from , into , num_types) XkbKeyTypePtr from ; / pointer to array of XkbKeyTypeRecs to copy / XkbKeyTypePtr into ; / pointer to array of XkbKeyTypeRecs to change / int num types ; / number of types to copy / '''